 15 Protect, restore and promote sustainable use of terrestrial ecosystems,sustainably manage forests, combat desertification, and halt and reserve land degradation and halt biodiversity loss

-The European and Mediterranean Major Hazards Agreement (EUR-OPA) is supporting scientific and technical research programs on arid regions and on regions threatened by drought, desertification, floods and fires in order to understand human and ecosystems vulnerability, and increase community reliance to environmental changes.
+The European and Mediterranean Major Hazards Agreement (EUR-OPA) aims to improve prevention and protection of people against major natural or technological disasters.
+The Agreement is supporting scientific and technical research programs on regions threatened by drought, desertification, floods and fires in order to understand human and ecosystems vulnerability, and increase community reliance to environmental changes.
 The EUR-OPA Agreement is developing synergies with the Bern Convention on the Conservation of European Wildlife and Natural Habitats in order to identify nature-based solutions and mitigations measures for disaster risk management.

 The European Landscape Convention states that “landscape planning” means strong forward-looking action to enhance, restore or create landscapes.
 It involves framing proper planning projects, more particularly in those most affected by change and badly damaged areas (for example suburbs, peri-urban and industrial areas, coastal areas).
 Presentation of national and regional reports on the implementation of the European Landscape Convention by the States Parties to the Convention within the framework of the Council of Europe Information System on the Convention, set up under Recommendation CM / Rec (2013) 4 of the Committee of Ministers to member States.